- Attend an Information Session (Tuesday at 9:30 a.m. and Thursday at 1:00 p.m.)

 Most programs require an orientation session/interview prior to completing the enrollment process, in which case the counselor will initiate registration and register the student for orientation.
 Payment of fees completes the admissions process and is required prior to attending classes.

 First-time FMTC students are required to attend the FMTC 101 workshop.
-The admissions specialist will schedule an appointment for an upcoming session.
+The admissions officer will schedule an appointment for an upcoming session.

 If you are in one of the student categories below, your steps will vary.